donjaron777/symfony-sample-app/README.md

 ```

 Initially, after passing custom user authentication, application triggers user-defined UserAuthenticatedEvent, which is then sent for processing to the UserSubscriber event subscrber where the api token is assigned to the user.

 After that the user is routed to the home route: "/" run by MainController.

 Then, in Controller application makes an HttpClient request ( wrapped as a service) with an issued api token.

+(It was asked in the task to perform a request to the API, it could be done via client-side request, but in that case the api token could become visible for the user, so the server side request was chosen for implementation)

 >> The application should be resilient to large amounts of traffic at very specific hours of the day.
 This should be taken into account when writing the configuration files.